gentilijuanmanuel/gentilijuanmanuel.github.io/src/content/post/terry-davis-part-3.md

 all the time those who speak or write or post issue messages with special consideration to what the listener wants to hear, to what the algorithm decides to prioritize or viralize.
-It is a constant cacophony of words, videos and images oriented to _stick_ in this new media, to increase metrics.
+It is a constant cacophony of words, videos and images oriented to increase metrics in this new media.

 Experiencing Terry's brutal honesty makes us miss a bit those _old days_ of the internet.
-A schizophrenic with a flag, an immutable _leitmotiv_, speaking his mind openly, naturally, transparently, without double meanings or hidden intentions ("_I have a set of values but if you don't like them, I have others")_.
+A schizophrenic with an immutable _leitmotiv_, speaking his mind openly, naturally, transparently, without double meanings or hidden intentions ("_I have a set of values but if you don't like them, I have others")_.

 As a comment on the internet says: